nfo94/infraestrutura-kafka-pd/README.md

 make u
 ```

-This command will run all the containers necessary for the project.
-Take a look at the
+This command will run all the containers necessary for the project (check `docker-compose.yml`).
-logs of the applications.
-If you wish to see the topics in AKHQ (a graphical user
+Take a look at the logs of the applications.
+If you wish to see the topics in AKHQ
-interface) access http://localhost:8080/.
-You'll see something like this:
+(a graphical user interface) access http://localhost:8080/.
+You'll see something like
+this:

 ![akhq](akhq.png)